This post attempts to explain how we work at Expon Capital, with the aim to streamline our processes and to answer any questions you might have.

 To be clear, no deck sent means you are stuck in stage 1.
 No financials sent means you are stuck in stage 1.
 Asking for an NDA at this early stage means you are stuck in stage 1.
 If your documentation is not in ENGLISH, you are stuck in stage 1.
 If you send an email on Tuesday, your deck will not be assigned and not reviewed at earliest until the following Monday (unless it comes from a warm intro).
 And if you are stuck there more than 2 weeks in a row, means you will not be considered anymore, and filed.
 We work with entrepreneurs actively engaging in a dialogue with us.

-Our current statistic in 2020, is that we process every opportunity in 4 days on average (this is due to the high volume of some weeks, following events where we are bombarded with opportunities, but also to many inbound emails still with no full investor deck attached).
+Our statistic in 2020, was that we processed every opportunity in 4 days on average (this is due to the high volume of some weeks, following events where we are bombarded with opportunities, but also to many inbound emails still with no full investor deck attached).
 If we pass on the opportunity, you will get a rejection in the next couple of days.
 74% of opportunities were discarded in stage 1 in 2020.

 I can only suggest to read in detail our website, particularly our manifesto and the types of companies we invest in.
 We are going to partner with you for a long time, and our philosophy might not suit you, or your company might not fit our investment thesis.
 In particular, each one of our 2 funds has a different strategy; read about the Digital Tech Fund and about Expon I. (tip #3).